Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Experimental Setup

 \section{Experimental Setup}

 The LArIAT experiment consists of a LArTPC deployed in a beam of charged particles at the Fermilab Test Beam Facility, situated in the Meson Center beam line.
 During LArIAT's three seasons of data-taking, the experimental setup changed significantly in both its beamline and LArTPC components.
 The data used in this work were acquired during the 24 weeks of data-taking of the second season, which is referred to as Run~II~\cite{Acciarri_2020}.
 In the subsequent sections, we describe the beamline detectors and LArTPC configuration relevant to the cross section measurement.
 Following this discussion, we describe the essential components of the simulation, beamline event selection, and LArTPC event reconstruction used in this analysis.
+The reference system adopted throughout the analysis is defined with respect to the LArTPC element.
+The coordinate origin is located at the front face of the LArTPC at middle height on the anonde plane; the $z$ direction correponds to the LArTPC main axis, pointing from the front face to the back face, the $y$ direction points against gravity and $x$ points from the anode to the cathode.
 We refer the reader to Ref.~\cite{Acciarri_2020} for a complete and detailed description of LArIAT's experimental setup.